- QR-Code Overview

 If a QR Code barcode scanner is needed, IDAutomation offers several hand-held QR Code imagers and verifiers.

 QR-Code is a two-dimensional (2D) barcode type similar to Data Matrix or Aztec, which is capable of encoding large amounts of data.
 QR means Quick Response, as the inventor intended the symbol to be quickly decoded.
 The data encoded in a QR-Code may include alphabetic characters, text, numbers, double characters and URLs.
 The symbology uses a small area of square modules with a unique perimeter pattern, which helps the barcode scanner determine cell locations to decode the symbol.
-IDAutomation’s implementation of QR-Code is based on the ISO/IEC 18004:2006 standard also known as QR-Code 2005.
+IDAutomation’s implementation of QR-Code is based on the ISO/IEC 18004:2006 standard (also known as QR-Code 2005) and conforms to ISO/IEC 18004:2015 specifications.

 Fig. 1.
 A 2D QR-Code Symbol Generated with the IDAutomation QR-Code Image Generator.